knobs-dials/unicode-tool/font/testfonts/README.md

 Number of codepoints: 4622

-Part of GNU FreeFont: https://en.wikipedia.org/wiki/GNU_FreeFont
+Part of GNU FreeFont: https://en.wikipedia.org/wiki/GNU_FreeFont (which has more coverage than this, actually)

 License: GPL3 (with [Font Exception 2](https://en.wikipedia.org/wiki/GPL_font_exception), meaning they can be embedded without implication)